-Legionnaires' disease is a form of bacterial pneumonia.
-The elderly are at the highest risk.
-The disease is potentially fatal but can be effectively treated with an early diagnosis.
+Legionnaires' is a form of bacterial pneumonia.
+The elderly are at highest risk and it is potentially fatal, but it can be effectively treated with an early diagnosis.

-People contract Legionnaires' disease by breathing in water vapor that contains bacteria.
+People get Legionnaires' disease by breathing in water vapor that contains bacteria.
 Health officials are testing water from all cooling tower systems in the area of the cluster.

 Adults with flu-like symptoms, cough, fever or difficulty breathing should contact a physician immediately.

-"While most people exposed to Legionella don't get sick, individuals ages 50 and above, especially those who smoke and have chronic lung conditions, are at a higher risk," Health Commissioner Dr. Mary T. Bassett said.
+"While most people exposed to Legionella don't get sick, individuals ages 50 and above, especially those who smoke and have chronic lung conditions, are at a higher risk," said Health Commissioner Dr. Mary T. Bassett.
 "This disease is very treatable with antibiotics.
 I encourage anyone with symptoms of Legionnaires' disease to seek care early."

 Legionnaires' disease is a type of pneumonia that is caused by the bacteria Legionella, which grows in warm water.
 Symptoms resemble other types of pneumonia and can include fever, chills, muscle aches, and cough.
 Most cases of Legionnaires' disease can be traced to plumbing systems where conditions are favorable for Legionella growth, such as cooling towers, whirlpool spas, hot tubs, humidifiers, hot water tanks, and evaporative condensers of large air-conditioning systems.